yamcs/yamcs-studio/docs/widgets/grouping-container.rst

 Click this indicator to switch the container to *Locked*.
 Once locked you will not be able to directly select its contained widgets.

-Widgets can be added to a container in two ways:
+Widgets can be added to a group in two ways:

 * By dragging and dropping widgets onto the area of an existing Grouping Container.
 * By selecting existing widgets and choosing **Create Group** from the right-click